 How can Botox help with wrinkles?

-Botox (abobotulinumtoxin A) medical formula come from bacteria that cause botulism. their objective is to interrupt communication between neurons to restrict nerve signals from reaching our muscles, causing the muscles to relax.
-When Botox are injected into facial muscles, it stops the muscles from flexing and contracting.
+Botox (abobotulinumtoxin A) medical formula comes from bacteria that cause botulism.
+Their objective is to interrupt communication between neurons to restrict nerve signals from reaching our muscles, causing the muscles to relax.
+When Botox is injected into facial muscles, it stops the muscles from flexing and contracting.
 Once our facial muscles are relaxed, we have a smoother complexion.
 As a premium provider for Botox in San Diego, we are also happy to answer any questions you may have during your visit.

 Botox expected results?